Wildtrack/Server/README.md

 ![VagrantShare](https://github.com/Wildtrack/Server/blob/Test/img/VagrantShare.png)

 Once the server is up and vagrant share has been run the server state is visible at the vagrant share address.
-The buttons at the top of the page are currently nonfunctional.
+This is our revamped UI.
+The buttons at the top of the page are currently placeholders.
+The bar on the left will populate with ISOstring dates matching the builds when they are triggered from a git webhook.
+The fields will populate with the results of the build when the build selected on the left.

 Screenshot of the initial state of the server:

 ![InitialState](https://github.com/Wildtrack/Server/blob/Test/img/InitialState.png)

-We are using building a different project at this point.
+We are building a different project at this point.
 The webhook should be added [here](https://github.com/Wildtrack/maze/settings/hooks/new).
 There is an image of adding the webhook below:

 ![Webhook](https://github.com/Wildtrack/Server/blob/master/img/Webhook.png)